p208p2002/Transformer-QG-on-SQuAD/README.md

 ### Environment setup
 The hole development is based on Ubuntu system

-1. If you don't have pytorch 1.6+ please install or update first
+1. If you don't have pytorch please install or update first (version torch>=1.6,<1.8)
 > https://pytorch.org/get-started/locally/

 2. Install packages `pip install -r requirements.txt`